Conformal invariance of double random currents I: identification of the limit: Preliminaries on discrete models

 \subsection{Mappings between discrete models}

 In this section we recall the combinatorial equivalences between double random currents, alternating flows and bipartite dimers established in~\cite{LisT,DumLis}.
 We will later use them to derive a version of Dub\'{e}dat's bosonization identity \cite{Dub}.
 An additional black-white symmetry for correlators of monomer insertions is established that is not apparent in~\cite{Dub}.
+This will yield a representation of the inverse Kasteleyn matrix as the fermionic observable of Chelkak and Smirnov~\cite{CheSmi12}.

 The results here are stated for general Ising models on arbitrary planar graphs $G=(V,E)$ and with arbitrary coupling constants $(J_e)_{e\in E}$.
 We focus on the free boundary conditions case and the wired boundary conditions can be treated analogously, replacing $G$ with $G^+$.
-We will actually mostly consider wired boundary conditions on the dual graph $G^*$ which one can think of as $(G^{\dagger})^+$, where $G^\dagger$ is the weak dual of $G$ whose vertex set does not contain the unbounded faces of $G$.
+We will actually mostly consider wired boundary conditions on the dual graph $G^*$ which one can think of as $(G^{\dagger})^+$, where $G^\dagger$ is the weak dual of $G$ whose vertex set does not contain the unbounded face of $G$.

-We start by describing the relevant decorated graphs: the double random current model on a graph $G$ will be related to the alternating flow model on a directed graph $\vec G$, and the dimer model on two bipartite graphs $G^d$ and $C_G$.
-All these graphs are weighted, and their local structure together with the corresponding edge weights are shown in Fig.~\ref{fig:graphs}.
+We start by describing the relevant decorated graphs: the double random current model on a graph $G$ will be related to the alternating flow model on a directed graph $\vec G$, and the dimer model on two different bipartite graphs $G^d$ and $C_G$.
+All these graphs are planar and weighted, and their local structure together with the corresponding edge weights are shown in Fig.~\ref{fig:graphs}.
 We now describe their construction in detail.
+Even though this is ultimately not relevant, we note that the structure of $G^d$ and $\vec G$ is determined by $G$ \emph{together with} a choice of an orientation for each edge.

 Given $G$, $\vec G$ is obtained by replacing each edge $e$ of $G$ by three parallel directed edges $ e_{s1}$, $e_m$, $e_{s2}$ such that the orientation of the side (or outer) edges $ e_{s1}$ and $ e_{s2}$ is opposite to the orientation of the middle edge $ e_m$.
 The orientation of the middle edge can be chosen arbitrarily.